Updated: Oct 16, 2020

-This Jericho, Vermont family challenged Lewis Creek Company to come up with holistic and cost-effective design solutions for the upper level of their existing timber-framed home.
+This Jericho, Vermont family challenged Lewis Creek Builders to come up with holistic and cost-effective design solutions for the upper level of their existing timber-framed home.

 The 4,000 sq. ft., 3 bedroom, 2.5 bathroom timber-framed home was almost 30 years old, and was starting to show its age.